smerchan/smerchan.github.io/_posts/2017-12-07-Inference-Using-EM-Algorithm.md

 ## Approximation methods for inference in EM
 As we understood from the previous section, in the EM algorithm, we need to evaluate the expectation of the complete-data log likelihood with respect to the posterior distribution of the latent variables.
 However, for many models of practical interest, it will be infeasible to evaluate the posterior distribution or indeed to compute expectations with respect to this distribution.
 This could be because the dimensionality of the latent space is too high to work with directly (thus prohebi) or because the posterior distribution has a highly complex form for which expectations are not analytically tractable.

-In such situations, we need to resort to approximation schemes, and these fall broadly into two classes, according to whether they rely on stochastic or deterministic approximations.
+In such situations, we need to resort to approximation schemes, and these fall broadly into two classes, according to whether they rely on \textbf{stochastic} or textbf{deterministic} approximations.
 Stochastic techniques such as Markov chain Monte Carlo generally have the property that given infinite computational resource, they can generate exact results, and the approximation arises from the use of a finite amount of processor time.
 On the other hand, we also have deterministic approximation schemes which are based on analytical approximations to the posterior distribution.
 As such, they can never generate exact results, and so their strengths and weaknesses are complementary to those of sampling methods.
 One such family of approximation techniques are called variational inference or variational Bayes.
 Let us try to get some high level understanding of how each type of technique works.

 ### Markov chain Monte Carlo